| Views |

 Chocolate is the favourite slightly guilt-laden indulgence for most people,

-particularly around Valentine’s Day and Easter.
+particularly around Valentine?s Day and Easter.

-Add this to the already completed Xmas/New Year indulgence and you’re probably
+Add this to the already completed Xmas/New Year indulgence and you?re probably

-The general thought is that the luxury of eating chocolate comes at a steep
+The general thought is that the luxury of eating chocolate comes at a steep price!

-It’s full of sugar caffeine and saturated fat, right?
+It?s full of sugar caffeine and saturated fat, right?

 Well, while this may be partly true, for some time scientists have been singling